 FAQ's and all you need to know

-Registration is free of charge but mandatory and will open soon.
-Attendance is open for interested scientists.
-Please make sure to register with your institutional email address.
+Registration was free of charge but mandatory.
+Attendance was open for interested scientists.

 The link to our virtual workshops platform as well as the online credentials will be sent out to all registered participants a few days prior to the workshop.

 Yes, the virtual platform is accessible to all registered participants.